tquester/IC35Basic/README.md

 A basic compiler for the Siemens IC35, the unifier
 ![image](https://github.com/user-attachments/assets/723c16b6-44f5-486e-9fb3-a6aaea6d63a0)

+The newest version of the source code is still missing, however I could recover the SD card with the binaries, demos and Dokus.
+I still have a few hundredet CDs and a box of old hard disks left as well as a box full of tapes (but no tape drive) so there is some chance, this will be complete in the future.

 The Siemens IC35 (the unifier) was a pocket computer driven by Z80 with 240x160 Pixel black and white LC display, 2 MB memory using bank switching, two SD card slots, a smartcard slot, infrared interface and cable interface.

 The BASIC compiler compiles the BASIC source code into a pcode for a virtual CPU (one address stack machine) which then is executed.
 Most opcodes are using Z80 assembler on the machine but are implemented in C on the simulator.